servicecatalog/oscm-interfaces/oscm-extsvc-internal/readme.txt

-This projects contains value objects and remote interfaces that are not official server APIs but used by the BES portal or operator client.
+This project contains value objects and remote interfaces that are no official server APIs but used by the portal and REST API.